nancologist/AI-MachineLearning-AtoZ/README.md

 ___

 ## 3.10.
 Multiple Linear Regression in Python - Step 2
+__Data Preprocessing__

+Important Note: In Data-Preprocessing here we do NOT NEED the __feature-scaling__.
+Because the coefficients (b1, b2, b3, ..., bn) of the independent variables (x1, x2, x3, ..., xn) will compensate the difference range of values in the data.
+___

 ## 3.11.
 Multiple Linear Regression in Python - Step 3